Feuerhamster/mailform/README.md

 # 📨 MailForm
-> The minimalistic email relay for contact forms and more!
+> The lightweight email relay for contact forms and more!

 This is basically a minimal self-hosted open source alternative to [Formspree](https://formspree.io/) and [SendGrid](https://sendgrid.com/).

-Unlike other mail services (that often gives you an API key for backends), this self-hosted mail service is designed to be accessed directly from a frontend.
+Unlike other mail services (that often gives you an API key for backends), this self-hosted mail service is designed to be accessed directly from a frontend, but also offers you the option to use it as a mail service with configurable API keys.

 ### Features
-- Access via API or HTML form + redirect
+- Access via API or HTML form with redirects
-- CORS and Origin restriction
+- Configurable CORS and Origin restriction
+- ReCaptcha and hCaptcha support
 - Custom rate limits for every target
 - Optional API keys

 ### Planned features
 - [ ] Email Templates
 - [ ] File Uploads for attachments
-- [ ] ReCaptcha support
+- [x] ReCaptcha and hCaptcha support

 ### Used frameworks & libraries
 - [Express](https://expressjs.com/)